Shoal Tower National Historic Site of Canada

 The heritage value of this site lies in its relationship with the other four components of the Kingston Fortifications National Historic Site of Canada as illustrative of a system of defence.
 Shoal Tower was built by the British government from 1846 to 1847 as one of four Martello towers and the Market Battery, in order to reinforce Kingston’s existing defence system in response to the anticipated American threat during the Oregon Crisis.

-Source: Historic Sites and Monuments Board of Canada, Minutes, November 1989.
+Sources: Historic Sites and Monuments Board of Canada, Minutes, June, November 1989.

 The key elements that contribute to the heritage character of this site include: